Paige8973/LowHeadDamFatalitiesTestSite/README.md

        You can find this ID in the sheet’s URL.
        Deploy the apps script.
 Click Deploy > New Deployment, select ‘Web App’, and ensure access is set to ‘Anyone’.
        Allow google to access the spreadsheet.
+       Copy the web app URL from the deployment page.
+       Navigate to the scripts.js file in the repository.
+       Under the data layer, replace "DATA_URL" with your web app URL.

     3. Clone the repository
         Follow this link for a tutorial:
         https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository
+        In the scripts.js file, replace the DATA_URL with your

     4. Launch the website through Github
         Under settings, navigate to "Pages"